-Policy AC 2.4 Facilitate public art integration into Old Town architecture and urban design.
+Facilitate public art integration into Old Town architecture and urban design.

 Response: The Artisan Scottsdale development team seeks to build a new approximately \$30,000,000 mixed-use development while celebrating Scottsdale as an established arts community through the implementation of new public plazas and strengthened connectivity along Marshall Way.
 As required by the PBD, contributions to the Cultural Improvements Program include original works of art costing a minimum of one (1) percent of the applicable building valuation.
-It is builder's intention to provide the required public art onsite in the public plaza spaces.
+It is developer's intention to provide the required public art onsite in the public plaza spaces.